ngthquocminh/ngthquocminh/README.md

 ## Hi there 👋 I'm Minh Nguyen
 I am a Unity Game Developer.
-I love making games.
-I enjoy writing clean and performant code, designing scalable & data-driven frameworks that support smooth development workflows and robust gameplay systems.
+I love to cook games!
+I enjoy writing clean and performant code, as well as designing scalable & data-driven frameworks that support smooth development workflows and robust gameplay systems.

 ---